harshdeep/stocks/README.md

         4. Quantity (number of shares bought, sold or granted)
         5. Price (per share)
         6. Account (where you made the trade)
 3. Now run `python fetch_price_history.py fresh`.
-This will create a trades.csv file in the /data folder with price history of all stocks that are declared in starting_positions.csv and trades.csv.
+This will create a prices.csv file in the /data folder with price history of all stocks that are declared in starting_positions.csv and trades.csv.
 4. Create a ./artifacts folder within the main folder
 5. Run `python render_portfolio.py ytd` to see your YTD performance.
 It also accepts "month", "week", and "quarter" as arguments.
 It will create 3 artifacts in ./artifacts:
     1. A .png with graphs showing day-to-day performance, including comparison with VTI